 In addition to his faculty position, Dr. Perez conducts a private practice working with children and adults in the psychoanalytic orientation.
 Among his personal achievements, he is happily married and a proud father of a five-year-old.
 He is also dedicated to developing future psychologists and we are thrilled to have him join our Alumni Mentoring Program in the Fall.

-Congratulations Dr. Mack of your many accomplishments!
+Congratulations Dr. Perez on your many accomplishments!